Josh-Weston/ArduinoRPi/README.md

 Information about HC05 accessing AT+Commands on HC05:

 * We do not need the state pin
 * Do not connect the VCC.
-Upload your sketch, hold the button on the module, then plug in the VCC.
+Hold the button on the module while uploading your sketch.
+Once uploaded, then plug in the VCC.
 You should be in AT mode.
 * Advertised as 9600 BAUD rate but really 38400 when using AT Mode this way
 * This is considered “mini AT Mode” and certain commands are not available.
 * To use all of the commands, you either need the Arduino to control the module, or you can hold the button in while sending a command (easier method)